BitcoinSchema/schema/docs/social_schema.md

 ## Repost

 A repost is used to amplify an existing post, without reposting the actual content.
 Like with a post, it is possible to repost with a new context and/or subcontext.
 This allows you surface posts in multiple contexts.
-Imagine a post is made with a context of a UPC code (comment on a physical produt).
+Imagine a post is made with a context of a UPC code (comment on a physical product).
 Someone might then repost that comment with a context of 'url' and value = the company's web address.
-This would repost that comment against the company website, surfacing it in new apps such as metalens.
+This would repost that comment against the company website, surfacing it in new apps such as MetaLens.

 ##### Optional Parameters